Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Learning Strategies From Data

 We define the strategy state at each time $k$ as

 where $g$ maps the full-dimensional state $x_k$ into the corresponding lower-dimensional strategy state $\tilde{x}_k$.
 Similarly, the strategy inputs are

 where $r$ maps the full-dimensional input at time $k$ into lower-dimensional strategy inputs.
+These mapping functions may depend on the task's environment descriptor function ${\bf{\Theta}}$ - for example, a strategy state $\tilde{x}$ measuring the distance from a race track centerline depends on the shape of the centerline, which is described by ${\bf{\Theta}}$.
 We denote the strategy state and strategy input spaces as

 \begin{remark} The functions $g$ and $r$ may be any functions mapping $\mathcal{X}$ and $\mathcal{U}$ to a reduced-dimension space.
-They are not limited to indexing functions, i.e. we do not require $\tilde{x}_k$ to be a subset of $x_k$. \end{remark}
+They are not limited to indexing functions, i.e. we do not require $\tilde{x}_k$ to be a subset of $\mathcal{X}$. \end{remark}

 We use strategy states and inputs (rather than the full states and inputs directly) to allow for simplification and generalization.
 While all system states and inputs affect the system's trajectory via the dynamics (\ref{eq:VehicleModel}), when solving complex tasks a subset of states and inputs are likely to be especially informative as to how the system should respond to the upcoming environment.

 The choice of strategy states and inputs is therefore critical.
+Strategy states and inputs must be meaningful to solving the task at hand, and it must be reasonably expected that a strategy mapping (\ref{eq:strategyform}) from an environment forecast to these strategy spaces can be formulated.
+If the chosen strategy states and inputs are not correlated with (i.e. can not be predicted from) the environment forecast, new strategy states must be chosen.

+Initially, all system states and environment descriptions can be considered as candidate strategy states.
+Because reducing the number of strategy states can improve generalizability, this list should then be trimmed as much as possible (or as much as required for computational tractability).
+Human knowledge can provide insight into what states are likely to have an impact on optimal behavior, and therefore which strategy states and inputs to choose.
+In the autonomous racing task, for example, a control designer will know that it is easier to use the track curvature forecast to predict the vehicle's future distance along and from the centerline than a future yaw rate.
+Note that strategy states should encode information about both task objective and task safety.

-Human knowledge can provide insight into what states are likely to have an impact on optimal behavior.
-Otherwise, data-driven methods can be used to find appropriate strategy states and inputs.
+If no human intuition can be incorporated, data-driven methods could instead be used to find appropriate strategy states and inputs.
 Clustering methods or dimensionality-reduction methods such as PCA can estimate what states are most important for determining the strategy.
 Recent work \cite{bertsekasagg}, for example, proposes forming aggregate (or representative) features out of system states in order to reduce the problem dimension in Dynamic Programming - this approach could similarly be applied to finding strategy states for HPL.
+Using data-driven methods to determine the best choice of strategy states, particularly for complex tasks, is an avenue for future research.